 The former area of farmland and grazing land became a chemical weapons manufacturing facility during World War II.
 Chemical weapons manufacturing ended in 1969, and Shell Oil Co. began using the facility to produce agricultural chemicals.
 This continued until 1985.

 Referred to as the most contaminated place in America, environmental recovery efforts at the site began in the 1980s and continue today.
 The area became Rocky Mountain Arsenal National Wildlife Refuge in 1992.
 The valuable prairie, wetland, and woodland habitat is a sanctuary for bison, deer, bald eagles, owls, and many other species.
 The refuge reached its current size of 15,000 acres in 2010 and offers visitors fishing, hiking, and wildlife viewing.

-An aerial photo from 1971 shows these facilities.
-Many of the structures are no longer there in a 2012 image from the WorldView-2 commercial satellite from DigitalGlobe.
+USGS aerial photos from 1953 and 1971 show these facilities.
+Many of the structures are no longer there in recent high-resolution images.

 Other urban centers near Denver are also growing quickly.
 While the population of the Denver metropolitan area increased by 78% between 1990 and 2017, Greeley, about 40 miles north of Denver, increased by 66.5% in the same time period.

 In these false color images, residential areas are a mottled green, with streets, highways, and other infrastructure showing up in purple hues.
 The brightest green spots are golf courses, parks, and other areas that have growing green grass.
 Bright green circles and rectangles are farm fields.
 In fact, just about everything that is green in these images away from the mountains is irrigated.

 Other expansion seen in these images is the petroleum and natural gas industry.
 An increased number of bright spots indicates more oil and gas wells.